Landlord Software UK: The Complete Guide for 2026

 LandlordOS tip

-Start with the free plan and add your properties today - even if you are still evaluating options.
+Add your properties today, even if you are still evaluating options.
 Getting your compliance dates and tenancy details into a system now means you are protected from day one.
-When MTD kicks in this April or the PRS Database launches later this year, you will already have everything organised instead of scrambling to catch up.
+MTD went live in April and the PRS Database launches later this year: landlords with organised records will register in minutes while everyone else scrambles.

 Frequently asked questions